DreamSea/BreadAndButter/README.txt

 -> Not sure about Linux
 -> There is no 'winning' by guessing all the words.
 Because nobody wins.
 -> Not all games are 'fair'.
 It is definitely easier to score in some games than others.
+-> Smaller word list chosen to speed up game preparations, as such there are 'obvious' words missing

 Lexathon Folder should contain files: Creation.asm, Display.asm, Driver.asm, Progress.asm, [WordLists].txt, and possibly zHighscore.txt